 The potential for learning provided by the outputs of Mortality Case Record Review, Serious Incidents, Inquests and Complaints is immense.
 While the Trust already has embedded processes in place for capitalising on this learning, it is currently seeking to further enrich the quality of its Learning from Deaths work via greater collaborative analysis across internal Trust processes.
 Work is on-going to better coordinate the outputs of the various processes.
-The anticipated adoption of the Datix iCloud platform is intended to play a vital role in this regard providing enhanced management and reporting capability to inform both the quarterly Learning from Deaths report to Board and the Trust's Quality Improvement strategic planning.
+This will both inform the quarterly Learning from Deaths reporting to Board and the Trust's Quality Improvement planning.